There are no prerequisites for any course. The maximum number of students for any course is 32.

 (5520) 3 Hours— Professor Donald T. Bogan

 This course focuses on negotiation theory and skills in the context of exploring various alternate dispute resolution processes.
-It includes both student performance exercises and the study of substantive legal issues affecting dispute resolution, including questions arising from contracts to mediate or arbitrate disputes.
-The class also will examine professional issues that commonly confront practicing lawyers.
+It includes both student performance exercises and the study of substantive legal issues affecting dispute resolution, including questions arising from contracts to mediate or arbitrate disputes within the Unites States, and internationally.
+The class also will examine professional responsibility issues that commonly confront practicing lawyers.

 European Union Law